SchachtmanLab/Transgenic-sorghum-sorgoleone/README.md

 ```
 usearch -fastq_mergepairs *R1*.fastq -relabel @ -fastq_maxdiffs 10 -fastq_minmergelen 230 -fastq_maxmergelen 320 -fastq_pctid 80 -fastqout merged.fq
 ```
-**Note: Note: The parameters are set through referencing the USEARCH instruction manual.**
+**Note: The parameters are set through referencing the USEARCH instruction manual.**

 Remove the primers from the sequencing data to avoid substitutions in the primer sequences, which may be caused by the PCR reaction.